zanniemill49/va.gov-team/products/platform/documentation-site/research/confluence-pilot-research-2020/conversation-guide.md

 We just have a few more questions for you to wrap us up.

 - What are your overall thoughts on how information was organized?
 - Were there any tasks that you struggled with more than others?
+AND where there any tasks that were particularly easy?
 (Probe: tell me more / tell me why)
 - Do you have recommendations or suggestions on how to change the navigation you used?